FriedbergLab/Epictope/README.md

 ls
 ```

-2. Run the installation scripts with the following commands.
+2. Run the installation scripts in the terminal with the following commands.
 ```
 chmod +x environmental_install.sh
 environment_install.sh